acse-cz421/Digital_twin_LA_global_wildfire/README.md

-# IRP-ca421
+# Reduced order digital twin and latent data assimilation for global wildfire probability prediction

 ## About The Project

 The occurrence of forest fires can cause severe damage to the vegetation as well as to the soil in the ecosystem and can also indirectly affect the climate.
-The analysis of the interaction between wildfires and environmental factors is used to predict the occurrence of fires, which is the current JULES-INFERNO project.
-However, this prediction project uses mathematical methods to simulate vegetation and the environment, so that it can suffer from modelling difficulties and high computational costs.
-Deep learning models have an advantage in handling large amounts of data.
+The analysis of the interaction between wildfires and environmental factors is used to predict the occurrence of fires in the current state-of-the-art JULES-INFERNO global fire risk prediction model.
+However, due to the high data dimensionality and the complexity of differential equations, this model can suffer from modelling difficulties and high computational costs.
+Deep learning-based digital twins have an advantage in handling large amounts of data.
 They can reduce the computational cost of subsequent prediction models by extracting data features through Reduced Order Modelling (ROM) and compressing the data to a low-dimensional latent space.
-Therefore, this study proposes a JULES-INFERNO-based surrogate model based on ROM, deep learning prediction networks and Latent data Assimilation to improve the efficiency of physical wildfire prediction models.
+This study proposes a JULES- INFERNO-based digital twin model using ROM techniques and deep learning prediction networks to improve the efficiency of global wildfire predictions.
+In addition, the model implements iterative prediction, allowing fires in subsequent years to be predicted from current year data.
+In order to avoid the accumulation of errors from iterative prediction, Latent data Assimilation (LA) is applied to the prediction process to periodically adjust the prediction results to ensure stability and sustainability of the prediction.

 ## Getting Started